BharatFilings

 Eligibility Criteria

-• the Companies Act, 2013, which are different from other company types.
-The eligibility is centered on the nature of the members and the company\'s structure.
+• Eligibility is centered on the nature of the members and the company's structure.

 Key Criteria